Skip to main content

 Focus on | main map function

-Google Maps Platform offers users a well-known and intuitive interface to discover individual experiences, accommodation and points of interest aligned with their specific interests.
-The main map supports text-based search and intuitive category filters, making it easy to find relevant businesses.
+Our new map utilises Google Places UI Kit, which provides users with a well-known and intuitive interface to discover individual experiences, accommodation and points of interest aligned with their specific needs.
+The feature supports text-based search and intuitive category filters, making it easy for users to find relevant businesses.

 Focus on | new search function